goschtl/zope/bluebream/website/docs/v1.0/concepts.rst

 Registries keep the list of which components are available, which interface they provide, which interface(s) they possibly adapt, along with an optional registration name.
 The ``zope.component`` package implements a global component registry.
+The ``zope.site`` package provides a local and persistent component registry called site manager, so that one can register local utilities and adapters.

 Object Publishing
 ~~~~~~~~~~~~~~~~~